 - 11.1 The SENCo and Assistant SENCo monitor the movement of children within the SEND system in school.
 The SENCo provides staff and governors with regular summaries of the impact of the policy on the practice of the school. - 11.2 The SENCo and Assistant SENCo are involved in supporting teachers developing effective support for pupils who may have a Special Educational Need, support is given to potentially adapt classroom environments or teaching strategies to ensure quality first teaching is having the desired impact in supporting the progress of individual pupils.
 If progress is still not at the expected rate after recommendations have been made, then discussions regarding interventions may take place.
+The SENCo and Assistant SENCo will monitor the progress of all children who are on level 2 or 3 (highlighted as Amber or Red on the tracking document) ensure suitable support is in place to support progress in all areas of a pupils school life academic, social and emotional.

-The SENCo and Assistant SENCo will monitor the progress of all children with an SEND, highlighting those who have not made expected academic progress.
-Monitoring of the Interventions is done through the baseline assessments compared to the exit data at the end of each intervention. - 11.3 The SENCo and the head teacher hold regular meetings to review the work of the school in this area.
+Monitoring of the Interventions is done through the baseline assessments, application of independent skills, and then compared to the exit data at the end of each intervention.

+- 11.3 The SENCo and the head teacher hold regular meetings to review the work of the school in this area.
 The SENCo and the named governor with responsibility for special needs also hold regular meetings. - 11.4 The governing body reviews this policy annually and considers any amendments in the light of the annual review findings.
 The SENCo reports the outcome of the review to the full governing body.